alexrudnick/dissertation/BURNDOWN.md

     could try to do this combination:
       * DONE Take a sum of the vectors for the whole sentence
       * DONE Just take a sum of the vectors in some window
-      * Take a sum of the vectors for the sentece, but weight words closer to the current focus word more, like attenuate the weight as you get farther out.
       * MAYBE SKIP?
 Weight word vectors by their tf/idf or similar.
   * DONE learn how to train doc2vec
     * does it even really make sense to use doc2vec by itself? is the meaning